For Guests Visiting through Winter 2020

 The grounds are free to explore, but do go inside!
 I am always surprised, as a lifelong Rochester resident whose father worked for Kodak his entire career, how much I don’t know about Kodak and it’s founder.

-The grounds are open to the public for free, with exception during special events, like Garden Vibes.
+The grounds are free and open to the public, except during special events, like Garden Vibes.

 It is amazing how much the building itself contains.
 A photo gallery with rotating exhibits from the museum’s collection, a showcase of the history of photography and the Eastman Kodak Company, a movie theater, the home preserved from when Eastman lived in it, and a massive pipe organ.
 Thankfully there are daily guided tours!